 - 1. In the administration interface, go to Security Settings. - 2.
-On tab MAC filter, check the network interface for where the MAC filter will be applied (usually LAN). - 3.
-Select the right mode: - Prevent listed computers from accessing the network the filter will block only MAC addresses included on the list.

-This mode can be used to block known MAC addresses, but will not filter traffic of new, unknown devices.

-• Permit only listed computers to access the network - the filter allows only MAC addresses included on the list, any other address will be blocked.

-Check Also permit MAC addresses used in DHCP reservations or automatic user login if you use automatic user login and DHCP reservation by MAC.
-MAC addresses permit by automatic user login and DHCP reservations are not visible in the MAC addresses list (see below).

-4. Add MAC addresses to the list.
+On the MAC Filter tab, select Enable MAC Filter. - 3.
+Select the network interface where the MAC filter will be applied (usually LAN). - 4.
+Select the filter mode: - Prevent listed computers from accessing the network The filter blocks only MAC addresses included in the list. - This mode can be used to block known MAC addresses, but does not filter traffic of new, unknown devices. - Permit only listed computers to access the network The filter allows only MAC addresses included in the list, any other address is blocked. - Select the Also permit MAC addresses used in DHCP reservations or automatic user login option if you use automatic user login and DHCP reservation by MAC.
+MAC addresses allowed by automatic user login and DHCP reservations are not visible in the MAC addresses list (see below). - 5.
+Add MAC addresses to the list.

-MAC addresses can be separated by:
+You can use the following separator in the MAC addresses:

 - colons (e.g.: a0:de:bf:33:ce:12)

 - dashes (e.g.: a0-de-bf-33-ce-12)

-- without separators (a0debf33ce12)
+- no separators (a0debf33ce12)